CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#proc_raise" name="proc_raise"></a>`__wasi_proc_raise()`

-Sends a signal to the process of the calling thread.
+Send a signal to the process of the calling thread.

+Note: This is similar to `raise` in POSIX.

 Inputs:

 - <a href="#proc_raise.sig" name="proc_raise.sig"></a><code>[\_\_wasi\_signal\_t](#signal) <strong>sig</strong></code>

-    The signal condition that should be triggered.
+    The signal condition to trigger.

 ### <a href="#random_get" name="random_get"></a>`__wasi_random_get()`

-Obtains random data from the kernel random number generator.

-As this interface is not guaranteed to be fast, it is advised that the random data obtained through this system call is used as the seed for a userspace pseudo-random number generator.
+Write high-quality random data into a buffer.

+This function may execute slowly, so when large mounts of random data are required, it's advisable to use this function to seed a pseudo-random number generator, rather than to provide the random data directly.

 Inputs:

 - <a href="#random_get.buf" name="random_get.buf"></a><code>void \*<strong>buf</strong></code> and <a href="#random_get.buf_len" name="random_get.buf_len"></a><code>size\_t <strong>buf\_len</strong></code>

-    The buffer that needs to be filled with random data.
+    The buffer to fill with random data.

 ### <a href="#sched_yield" name="sched_yield"></a>`__wasi_sched_yield()`

-Temporarily yields execution of the calling thread.
+Temporarily yield execution of the calling thread.

+Note: This is similar to `sched_yield` in POSIX.

 ### <a href="#sock_recv" name="sock_recv"></a>`__wasi_sock_recv()`

-Receives a message on a socket.
+Receive a message from a socket.

+Note: This is similar to `recv` in POSIX, though it also supports reading the data into multiple buffers in the manner of `readv`.

 Inputs:

 - <a href="#sock_recv.sock" name="sock_recv.sock"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>sock</strong></code>

-    The socket on which a message should be received.
+    The socket on which to receive data.

 - <a href="#sock_recv.ri_data" name="sock_recv.ri_data"></a><code>const [\_\_wasi\_iovec\_t](#iovec) \*<strong>ri\_data</strong></code> and <a href="#sock_recv.ri_data_len" name="sock_recv.ri_data_len"></a><code>size\_t <strong>ri\_data\_len</strong></code>

-    List of scatter/gather vectors where message data should be stored.
+    List of scatter/gather vectors to which to store data.

 - <a href="#sock_recv.ri_flags" name="sock_recv.ri_flags"></a><code>[\_\_wasi\_riflags\_t](#riflags) <strong>ri\_flags</strong></code>